SensorsINI/aedat4to2/README.md

 ## Installation
-Recommended: Make o use a conda environment.... maybe it is the same one as dv-python uses.
+Recommended: Make (or use) a conda environment.... maybe it is the same one as dv-python uses.
 ````shell
 conda create --name aedat4to2 python=3.8
 conda activate aedat4to2